-35. The framework of collaboration describes the broad type of partnership under which the activity is carried out, such as South-South co-operation, bilateral or multilateral co-operation, or triangular co-operation.
+35. The framework of collaboration describes the broad type of partnership under which the activity is carried out, such as South-South co-operation or triangular co-operation.

 1.3.5 MODALITY

 36. The TOSSD modality describes the form in which support is provided, such as budget support, projects, or experts.